chriskeene/Eprintsreporting/README.md

 =======
 - Download from github
 - rename SAMPLEdatabase.php in application/config - enter your database credentials
-- in application/config/config.php set your respository name and url at the top of the file.
+- in application/config/config.php set your repository name and url at the top of the file.
-- replace the current template files in application/views/templates with your own
+- replace the current (Sussex) template files in application/views/templates with your own

 If you run in to problems, try downloading and extracting codeignitor from the official site, and then copying the application folder from here over the top of the default one.
 Then setup your Database connection.